reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 title: "Getting Started with AWS Kinesis"
 categories: ["aws"]
 date: 2022-01-20T00:00:00
-excerpt: "Amazon Simple Queue Service (SQS) is a fully managed message queuing service.
-We can send, store, and receive messages at any volume, without losing messages or requiring other systems to be available.
-In this article, we will introduce Amazon SQS, understand its core concepts and work through some examples."
+excerpt: "Amazon Kinesis is a fully managed service for collecting and processing streaming data in real-time.
+Examples of streaming data are data collected from web site click-streams, marketing and financial information, social media feeds, iot sensors, and monitoring and operational logs.
+In this article, we will introduce Amazon Kinesis, understand its core concepts of the creating data streams, sending, and receiving data from streams and deriving analytical insights using different service variants: Kinesis Data Stream, firehose, Analytics, and Video Streams."
 image: images/stock/0115-2021-1200x628-branded.jpg
-url: getting-started-with-aws-sqs
+url: getting-started-with-aws-kinesis
 ---

-Amazon Kinesis is a fully managed service for real-time processing of streaming data at any scale.
-Amazon Kinesis can collect and process hundreds of terabytes of data per hour from hundreds of thousands of sources, allowing you to easily write applications that process information in real-time, from sources such as web site click-streams, marketing and financial information, manufacturing instrumentation and social media, and operational logs and metering data.
+Amazon Kinesis is a fully managed service for collecting and processing streaming data in real-time.
+Examples of streaming data are data collected from web site click-streams, marketing and financial information, social media feeds, iot sensors, and monitoring and operational logs.

-Being fully managed, Amazon SQS also eliminates the additional overhead associated with managing and operating message-oriented middleware thereby empowering developers to focus on application development instead of managing infrastructure.

 In this article, we will introduce Amazon Kinesis, understand its core concepts of the creating data streams, sending, and receiving data from streams and deriving analytical insights using different service variants: Kinesis Data Stream, firehose, Analytics, and Video Streams.